 - pinto beans – you could also use black beans or kidney beans for a variety

 - coconut oil – olive oil works too

 - almond milk – or whatever milk you choose

 - seasonings – chili powder, cumin, coriander, paprika, chili flakes, salt

 Be super economical and soak your own beans, or, be lazy like me and buy them. 😉

-I used coconut oil to soften up some onions.
 Coconut oil is really tough against heat so I’ve been using it more for higher temperature cooking.
 I don’t find it to be an overpowering flavour, either.
-Olive oil has a stronger taste, in my opinion.
+Olive oil or any other cooking oil will work also.

 A variety of spices brings your beans to life.
-Cumin, coriander and the like.
+Cumin, coriander, and the like are added to the onions and garlic.
 Of course, I also added chili flakes.
-If you didn’t get enough of them with the Alabama Firecrackers from Monday’s post, that is.
 It seems that I kind of like the spicy side of life, no?

-Simmer it all together with the beans and let the magic happen.
-They will soften a bit and absorb all the spicy goodness before your milk of choice is added and it is all mashed together.
+Add the beans and simmer it all together and let the magic happen.
+The beans will soften a bit and absorb all the spicy goodness before your milk of choice is added and it is all mashed together.